lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 X = tf.reshape(x, (3, 4))
 X
 ```

-Reshaping by manually specifying every dimension is unnecessary.
-If our target shape is a matrix with shape (height, width),
-then after we know the width, the height is given implicitly.
-Why should we have to perform the division ourselves?
-In the example above, to get a matrix with 3 rows,
-we specified both that it should have 3 rows and 4 columns.
-Fortunately, tensors can automatically work out one dimension given the rest.
-We invoke this capability by placing `-1` for the dimension
-that we would like tensors to automatically infer.
-In our case, instead of calling `x.reshape(3, 4)`,
-we could have equivalently called `x.reshape(-1, 4)` or `x.reshape(3, -1)`.
 A remodelação especificando manualmente todas as dimensões é desnecessária.
 Se nossa forma de destino for uma matriz com forma (altura, largura),
 então, depois de sabermos a largura, a altura é dada implicitamente.